 Initial visit.
 At the advice of her attorney, Michelle sought out counseling.
 When she first came in, she was emotionally flat and told her story as if it happened to someone else.
 She would pause before answering questions as if searching for the right words.
 Her memory was spotty and she was easily confused by simple concepts.
 She intertwined stories of verbal and physical assaults with hints of sexual abuse.

 Initial diagnosis.
 It was clear that Michelle was suffering from Post-Traumatic Stress Disorder (PTSD) from the repeated and long-term abuse that she experienced.
-The revised DSM-5 standard allows for the inclusion of these events as opposed to a one time life-threatening event.
-By making her aware of reaction, she became less anxious about the panic attacks so they didn’t escalate into paralysis.
+The revised DSM-5 standard allows for the inclusion of these events as opposed to a one-time life-threatening event.
+By making her aware of the reaction, she became less anxious about the panic attacks so they didn’t escalate into paralysis.

 Assessment of abilities.
 Michelle was an intelligent woman who had risen to senior management at her bank.
 She had no trouble remembering details from work, her annual reviews always yielded either a promotion or a raise, and she had numerous long-standing friendships.
 But ask her about incidents at home regarding her marriage and she acted like a dejected child.
 She was emotionally aware outside of the home, but inside she regressed except when it came to the handling of her children.
 All of them said she was a fair, caring, supportive, and loving mother.